cusbg/MolArt/README.md

 # PROTESTANT (PROTEin STructure ANnoTator)

+PROTESTANT is a responsive, easy-to-use JavaScript plugin which enables users to view annotated protein sequence (including variation data from large scale studies) and overlay the annotations over a corresponding experimental or predicted protein structure.
-PROTESTANT is a responsive, easy-to-use JavaScript plugin coupling protein sequence annotation capabilities provided by [ProtVista](https://github.com/ebi-uniprot/ProtVista) (or more precisely its [modified responsive version](https://github.com/davidhoksza/protvista) implemented when developing PROTESTANT) with structure visualization capabilities provided by [LiteMol](https://github.com/dsehnal/LiteMol).
+It couples protein sequence annotation capabilities provided by [ProtVista](https://github.com/ebi-uniprot/ProtVista) (or more precisely its [modified responsive version](https://github.com/davidhoksza/protvista) implemented when developing PROTESTANT) with structure visualization capabilities provided by [LiteMol](https://github.com/dsehnal/LiteMol).
 Since it does not have any software dependencies and all the data are obtained on the fly, it is easy to integrate it to any web page.

+The plugin is being developed at the Luxembourg Center for Systems Biomedicine, University of Luxembourg.

 <div style="text-align:center">